-Our education prepares students to see the full implications of what architecture does for the built environment by proposing future forms of habitation that are innovative in their aesthetic and cultural contribution and that can inspire the social imagination.
-We teach our students that as architects they have a critical role to play in the progress of society.
-Their work will be the future built environment that will condition how we live, work and socialize.
-They will need to approach the task of design with great skill, vision and confidence knowing that the pressing questions of architecture have yet to find appropriate answers.
+As architects you will have a critical role to play in the progress of society.
+Your work will be the future built environment that will condition how we live, work and socialize.
+You will need to approach the task of design with great skill, vision and confidence knowing that the pressing questions of architecture have yet to find appropriate answers.

 Our undergraduate Bachelor of Science (B.S.) program is formulated around a studio-based curriculum that emphasizes thinking through making.
 The department boasts one of the largest material shops for an architecture school that includes conventional and digital fabrication technologies.
 Students work directly with materials and tools, producing models and prototypes that help them connect the formal basis of architecture with its physical manifestation.
 The undergraduate studios develop design thinking and crafting skills that allow students to communicate their ideas in the most professional ways.
 In addition, the design studios are supported by lectures and seminars in the history, theory and technologies of architecture.
 These courses help students understand that architecture is a multi-disciplinary profession that combines knowledge from the humanities, arts and engineering.
 We pride ourselves on a design curriculum that teaches students how to effectively connect the art of design with the science of building.